whid-injector/WHIDBOARD/README.md

 #### JTAG & SWD

-You can find copy of the WHIDBOARD's config files for both SWD & JTAG here: https://github.com/whid-injector/WHIDBOARD/tree/main/Linux/openocd-linux
+You can find copy of the WHIDBOARD's config files for both SWD & JTAG  [here](https://github.com/whid-injector/WHIDBOARD/tree/main/Linux/openocd-linux). <br>

 Using the BRUSCHETTAPRO part of WHIDBOARD as JTAG/SWD debugger is pretty straight forward.
 Either use WHIDOS ISO image or compile your own OpenOCD.